+This 50-hour degree is an academic degree that may qualify its graduates to be eligible to be considered as candidates to enroll in a Ph.D. program.
 NOBTS has been approved by our accreditation agency ATS to offer the MA (Apologetics) as an all-online degree.
 However, although much of the degree may be earned online, not every course in the degree is presently available online.
 The degree may be earned either residentially or non-residentially, or a mixture of both.
 The Apologetics faculty recommends strongly that Apologetics students attend the January Defend the Faith Conference, which features some of the nation's top Apologists.
 Students can earn up to six hours of course credit toward this degree each year through the Defend the Faith conference.

-Master of Arts (Biblical Studies) -- MA(BibSt)
+Master of Arts (Biblical Studies) - MA(BibSt)

-This is a 53-56 hour online degree with a thesis requirement.
+This online degree is made up of 53-56 hours with a thesis requirement.
 It is designed for students preparing for research degrees in biblical studies for the purpose of teaching, research, or writing in various fields of biblical studies.
 It is available all online or may be combined with other in-person courses at extension centers or the main campus, including semester-length, hybrid, and weeklong workshop classes.